Rethabile-Kgolobe/Data-Science-Portfolio-/README.md

 *   One-hot encoding of categorical variables significantly expands the feature space.
 *   Scaling numerical features improves the performance and stability of linear regression models.
 *   The linear regression model achieved a sure MAE, indicating the average absolute difference between predicted and actual sale prices.  *This needs to be replaced with the actual MAE you observed*.
-*   The Lasso Regression model was added to reduce the impact of less relevant features on the overall model and provided an improved MAE value.

 ### Model Performance